whosonfirst/whosonfirst-www-api/docs/methods.md

             "url": "https:\/\/www.denvergov.org\/opendata\/dataset\/city-and-county-of-denver-statistical-neighborhoods"
         },
         {
+            "description": "In most places that allow direct-dialed international calls, you must first dial an international access code.
+These access codes are maintained for the member countries or regions by the International Telecommunication Union (ITU).", "fullname": "Dial Codes",
+            "id": 1158832839,
+            "key": "",
+            "license": "https:\/\/www.itu.int\/en\/Pages\/copyright.aspx",
+            "license_text": "ITU holds copyright in the information available on this Web site, unless otherwise stated.
+Copyright in any third-party materials found on this Web site must also be respected.", "license_type": "Restricted",
+            "name": "dial",
+            "prefix": "dial",
+            "url": "https:\/\/www.itu.int\/itudoc\/itu-t\/ob-lists\/icc\/e164_763.html"
+        },
+        {
+            "description": "These codes are provided for by Article 20 of the Convention on Road Traffic (Geneva, 1949).
+Therein, they are called 'distinguishing signs of the place of registration' of vehicles.", "fullname": "Distinguishing Signs - United Nations Economic Commission for Europe", "id": 1158832831,
+            "key": "",
+            "license": "http:\/\/www.unece.org\/legal_notice\/copyrightnotice.html",
+            "license_text": "All rights reserved.",
+            "license_type": "Restricted",
+            "name": "ds",
+            "prefix": "ds",
+            "url": "https:\/\/www.unece.org\/trans\/roadsafe\/distinguishing_signs.html"
+        },
+        {
             "description": "Elections BC is an independent and non-partisan Office of the Legislature, British Colombia.", "fullname": "Elections BC",
             "id": 1108962955,